Two-Factor Authentication Statistics: A Good Password is Not Enough

 Here are the current types of multi-factor authentication:

-- Push notification: You install an authenticator app on a device that sends you a notification whenever there is a login attempt.
-The app sends your response to the server, allowing or denying access to the service.
-These apps are usually made by the services themselves and often show the IP address or estimated location of the person attempting to log in to the account.
+The services themselves usually make these apps and often show the IP address or estimated location of the person attempting to log in to the account.
 Push notifications are the fastest and easiest to use but require an internet connection.
-According to the latest two-factor authentication statistics, this is the most common method.
+The latest two-factor authentication statistics show this is the most common method.

 - Email/SMS code: This is similar to the OTP method, but the code is sent to your email address or as a text message to your phone.
 Sometimes, an email message can include a one-click-login link that skips the whole username and password ordeal.
 Email is being phased out as an authentication method since it can be easily hacked.